Catching and Collecting

 Essential equipment

-Collecting equipment: High-quality collecting equipment can be obtained from e.g. Bioform or Maier (both Germany).
+Collecting equipment: High-quality collecting equipment can be obtained from e.g. Bioform or Maier (both in Germany).
 An extendable handle (at least 3 meters) and a butterfly net with a diameter of 30-50 cm; different plastic containers with a volume of 0.5-5 litres; some large plastic bags or similar for stowing larger species; a pair of latex-glows for handling plants which have irritating bark or sap, etc.

 Others: